Beinabih/MaMutConverter/README.md

 	```

 	parameters:
-		--input-dir: path to the event sequence folder
+			1.--input-dir: path to the event sequence folder
-		--input-raw: filepath to the HDF5 raw file
+			2.--input-raw: filepath to the HDF5 raw file
-		--raw-filepath: filepath in the HDF5 raw file
+			3.--raw-filepath: filepath in the HDF5 raw file
-		--output-dir: folder where the file should be saved
+			4.--output-dir: folder where the file should be saved
-		--input-xml: name of the input xml from 1
+			5.--input-xml: name of the input xml from 1
-		--xml-dir: path to the input-xml (needs to be seperated)
+			6.--xml-dir: path to the input-xml (needs to be seperated)
-		[--is-3D: 1 if the input is in 3D (default 0)]
+			7.[--is-3D: 1 if the input is in 3D (default 0)]
-		[--axes-order-raw: the axes order of the raw input (default txyzc)]
+			8.[--axes-order-raw: the axes order of the raw input (default txyzc)]
-		[--axes-order-label: axes order of the label input (default xyzc, without t)]
+			9.[--axes-order-label: axes order of the label input (default xyzc, without t)]

 	Example:
 	```bash